Shelf Life Testing

 Chemical or biochemical changes:

-A number of different vitamins are sensitive to oxygen including vitamin C (ascorbic acid) and vitamin B (thiamine).
-When vitamins are added to fortified foods such as breakfast cereals or sports drinks and a label declaration made, then shelf life determinations will have to take account of any vitamin degradation which will occur with time in addition to any other changes in quality.
+A number of different vitamins are sensitive to oxygen including Vitamin C (ascorbic acid) and Vitamin B (thiamine).
+When vitamins are added to fortified foods such as breakfast cereals or sports drinks and a label declaration made, then shelf-life determinations will have to take account of any vitamin degradation which will occur with time in addition to any other changes in quality.

-Nav Labs shelf life testing guide:
+Nav Labs (AUS) shelf-life testing guide

 Online Enquiry